 Brick and mortar refer to businesses that have physical (rather than virtual or online) presences - in other words, stores that you can physically enter to purchase merchandise.
 When the term came about, most buildings were made of brick and mortar.
-Though we use all kinds of building materials today, the term is still common.
+Though all kinds of building materials are used today, the term is still common.

 The maximum square footage and the number of floors/building height allowed on a property by the city's zoning restrictions.

 Allows for new construction or construction activities within an existing building.
 Building permits are issued after the city has ensured that the proposed activity conforms with all city guidelines and regulations.

 A business entity is established as separate from its owners to maximize tax strategies, create liability protection, and ensure asset protection.
 Corporations, limited liability companies, and sole proprietorships are types of common business entities.

 Any tangible property owned and used for your business.
 This includes all machinery, fixtures, office furniture, and equipment that are considered business personal property.
 In general, business personal property is all property owned or leased by a business except licensed vehicles, business inventory, intangible assets, or application software.